ViuTheLumberjack/Apollo_TMS/readme.md

 ## Deployment 📦

 The project has been deployed on Railway.
-The link is [Railway Link](https://apollo-tms.herokuapp.com/).
+The link is [Railway Link](https://apollotms-production.up.railway.app/).
+The API can be accessed at [API Link](https://apollotms-production.up.railway.app/api/v1/).

 ## Documentation 📖

-The documentation is available at [Documentation](https://apollo-tms.herokuapp.com/docs/).
+The documentation is available at [Documentation](https://apollotms-production.up.railway.app/swagger).

 ## Authors ✒️